Thomas Mallouk

 Solar Photochemistry and Photoelectrochemistry

-An important goal of this aspect of our research is to develop new kinds of nanomaterials that will lead to more efficient and less expensive solar energy conversion devices.
-Dye-sensitized solar cells, developed over two decades ago by Michael Gratzel and coworkers, can use the solar spectrum more efficiently when they are coupled to nanostructures that trap visible light or selectively re-direct infrared light to a silicon solar cell.
-In a collaborative project with the Lakhtakia and Mayer groups, we are now exploring solar cell designs that combine plasmonic (metal) nanostructures and periodic dielectrics (photonic crystals) to control the flow of light.
-By incorporating nanoparticles that catalyze water oxidation into dye sensitized solar cells, it is possible to split water to hydrogen and oxygen using visible light.
-We use biomimetic principles to control electron and proton transfer reactions in these cells and transient spectroscopic techniques to measure their kinetics.
-These studies have recently led to a better understanding of system-level problems in the photoelectrolysis of water, and to the design of more efficient electrolyzers for converting CO2 to fuels and chemicals.
+An important goal of this aspect of our research is to develop new kinds of nanomaterials that will lead to more efficient and less expensive energy conversion devices.
+Dye-sensitized solar cells, developed in the 1990’s by Michael Gratzel and coworkers, generate electricity from sunlight through light absorption by molecular dyes.
+By incorporating catalysts that enable water oxidation into dye sensitized solar cells, it is now possible to split water to hydrogen and oxygen using visible light.
+We use biomimetic principles to control electron and proton transfer reactions in these cells and transient electrochemical and spectroscopic techniques to measure their kinetics.
+These studies have led to a better understanding of system-level problems in the photoelectrolysis of water, to more efficient solar water splitting in biomimetic Z-schemes, to the design of electrolyzers for converting CO2 to fuels and chemicals, and to novel membrane concepts for alkaline fuel cells and redox flow batteries.
+Exploratory synthesis and high throughput screening enable us to discover better electrocatalysts and new inorganic ion conductors for these applications.
+The Mallouk group is part of the CHASE solar fuels hub project, the CABES energy frontier research center on alkaline electrochemistry, and CIMES, the Center for Ion Management in Electrochemical Systems.

 Template Synthesis of Nanowires and Metamaterials